arup-group/elara/README.md

 ## Adding Features

+**NOTE**: Pushing code to this repository is temporarily restricted while we undergo some spring cleaning during April/May 2022.
+If you wish to contribute code, please contact one of the owners for permisison.

 Elara is designed to be extendable, primarily with new tools such as handlers or benchmarks.

 Where new tools are new classes that implement some process that fits within the implementation (both in terms of code and also abstractly) of a WorkStation.
 New tools must be added to the relevant workstations 'roster' of tools (ie `.tools`).